 The Visa Signature program is offering discounts of 10-25% at popular merchants as well as free shipping and other perks to help you stack extra savings on your holiday shopping.
 I personally didn’t find these deals to be that good, but you might, depending on your shopping preferences.

-Recently, I received an easy targeted offer in the mail from what has become the black sheep of my credit card collection – The Club Carlson Visa Signature credit card.
-This actually reminded me to follow through on my intention to cancel the card, but the statement credit offer is a pretty easy one.
-All I have to do is spend a total of $3,750 across two months to earn a combined $40 in statement credits.
+Recently, I received an easy targeted offer in the mail from what has become the black sheep of my credit card collection: The Club Carlson Visa Signature credit card.
+This actually reminded me to follow through on my intention to cancel the card.
+However, the statement credit offer is a pretty easy one.
+All I have to do is spend $3,750 in two months to earn a combined $40 in statement credits.
 That’s two trips to CVS and I’ll not only get $40 but 18,750 Club Carlson Gold points.
-I will end up spending around $37 on Paypal MyCash Card fees, but it’s basically free manufactured spending and I can redeem the points for a free night at a Category 2 Club Carlson hotel; Or combine them with my current stash of points for a top-tier Category 7 award.
+I will end up spending around $37 on Paypal MyCash Card fees, but it’s basically free manufactured spending and I can redeem the points for a free night at a Category 2 Club Carlson hotel.
+Or combine them with my current stash of points for a top-tier Category 7 award.

 2. Gift Card Promotions

 There are lots of great gift card promotions going on right now.
 OfficeMax is offering upwards of $200 off Visa gift card purchases of $300 or more.
-I just got back from my local OfficeMax, where I received $10 off each $200 gift card, which off-set the $6.95 fee and covered the fees I ended up paying on three gift cards I picked up at the Safeway next door (say that three times fast).
-If you don’t have an OfficeMax in your area, do keep an eye out for gift card deals offered by other office supply stores, like Staples and Office Depot.
+I just got back from my local OfficeMax, where I received $10 off each $200 gift card.
+This off-set the $6.95 fee and covered the fees I ended up paying on three gift cards I purchased at the Safeway next door (say that three times fast).
+Don’t have an OfficeMax in your area?
+Keep an eye out for gift card deals offered by other office supply stores.
+Like Staples and Office Depot.

 I came across another decent gift card deal while browsing my American Express Offers: $20 off gift card orders of $200 or more – in case you’re confused about why you should keep buying Amex gift cards now that shopping portals don’t offer cash back anymore, read up on my reasons why deals like this still make sense.

-Aside from Amex Sync deals, you can save an easy 12% on select gift card purchases at your local Safeway store.
+Aside from Amex Sync deals, you can save an easy 12% on select gift card purchases at Safeway.
 Mine is offering $15 for gift card purchases of $125 or more.
 Qualifying gift cards include Amazon, iTunes, Sears, Kohl’s, Fandango, and more.
-The $15 is paid out in the form of a coupon, which unfortunately can’t be used for another gift card purchase, but consider it extra cash towards future grocery spending.
+The $15 is paid out in the form of a coupon.
+It unfortunately can’t be used for another gift card purchase, but consider it extra cash towards future grocery spending.
 This promotion is going on until December 1, giving you plenty of time to take advantage of it.

 3. Shopping Portal Bonuses

-Many online merchants will be offering great deals which, frankly, are good enough for me to stay home and shop online.
-If you’re in the same boat, you’ll be pleased to know some shopping portals are offering incredibly generous spending bonuses alongside higher earning rates at participating merchants.
+Many online merchants will offer great deals which, frankly, are good enough for me to stay home and shop online.
+If you’re in the same boat, you’ll be pleased to know that some shopping portals are offering incredibly generous spending bonuses alongside higher earning rates at participating merchants.
 American Airlines’ AAdvantage Shopping is offering tiered bonuses depending on the amount spent:

 Be sure to keep an eye out in your email for similar offers from Alaska MileagePlan Shopping,

 Delta Skymiles, United MileagePlus, or your preferred hotel/airline shopping portal.
-If cash back is your preference, Giving Assistant is doubling cash back on popular merchants like Kohl’s, Nordstrom and Best Buy.
+Is cash back your preference?
+Giving Assistant is doubling cash back on popular merchants like Kohl’s, Nordstrom and Best Buy.
 The 7% cash back offered at Nordstrom is the highest I’m aware of, so I’m looking forward to pairing it with the 2.1% travel cash from the Barclay Arrival Plus card for significant savings on a pair of boots and a laptop bag I’ve been eyeing.

 By the way, if you’re new to Giving Assistant and use my referral link to sign up, we’ll both earn $5 cash (don’t spend it all in one place!).

 That’s pretty much my Black Friday alternative strategy this year.
-I’ll be generating significant savings and miles at minimal hassle through credit card statement credits, gift card deals and shopping portal bonuses.
+I’ll generate significant savings and miles at minimal hassle through these deals.
 The best part?
-I won’t have to leave the house or deal with the chaos that awaits all other shoppers rushing to the mall.
+I won’t have to leave the house or deal with the chaos that awaits shoppers rushing to the mall.